jonwa/Pendulum-waves/README.md

-# PendulumWave
+# PendulumWaves
-Pendulum wave using verlet integration
+A pendulum waves simulation using verlet integration.